"The more active an attitude [people] take

 Materialist theories of racial cognition have been anchored primarily to the concept of racial ideology, a pattern evidenced by long-standing interest in the work on color-blind racism.
 My research probes the limits of this popular approach for theorizing racial cognition, and advances an alternative framework built around the concept of racial ignorance.

 Drawing on the wisdom of ethnomethodological breaching, this line originates in a study examining how thinkers process racial logics under conditions that make color-blind frames difficult to use, and which incentivize abandoning colorblindness.
 Using an original research project (outlined in my Teaching Sociology article, "Tracing Family, Teaching Race"), I collected 156 papers over four years, from undergraduates who investigated and then analyzed their families’ intergenerational transmission of wealth and capital.
 "Producing Colorblindness: Everyday Mechanisms of White Ignorance" (published in Social Problems) examines the 105 papers produced by white-identified students, to challenge explanations that theorize white people’s color-blind reasoning as induced by structure, often passive and rather automatic.
 I draw on students’ explanations of privileged wealth transmission to argue white thinkers must actually work to accomplish colorblindness using an epistemology of ignorance – that is, a process of ‘racial knowing’ oriented toward ‘non-knowing.’
 My data reveal that white students developed novel epistemic maneuvers when colorblind logics were foreclosed, to neutralize and mystify racial ‘knowing’ and sustain ideological perspectives.
 (You can hear me talk more about this research in this episode of "The Authors' Attic.")
-In a complementary discursive analysis – “More than Words: Colorblind Racism and the ‘Discourse’ of White Praxis" (early versions presented at the 2015 American Sociological Association and 2017 Eastern Sociological Society meetings; in preparation for Discourse & Society) – I examine students’ statements of intended praxes following declared racial ‘awakenings.’
+In a complementary discursive analysis – “More than Words: Colorblind Racism and the ‘Discourse’ of White Praxis" (early versions presented at the 2015 American Sociological Association and 2017 Eastern Sociological Society meetings; in preparation) – I examine students’ statements of intended praxes following declared racial ‘awakenings.’
 My analysis reveals that progressive evolutions in white racial consciousness are rarely accompanied by plans for parallel adjustments to everyday practice.

 Building on these insights, I advance a process-focused theory of racial ignorance in "Racial Ideology or Racial Ignorance?
-An Alternative Theory of Racial Cognition" (under review).
+An Alternative Theory of Racial Cognition" (working paper available at SocArXiv).
 Grounded in the premises of critical race theory and the philosophical construct ‘white ignorance,’ the Theory of Racial Ignorance (TRI) elaborates how racial ignorance works as a core process in white domination, drawing attention to mechanisms of white knowledge evasion and resistance that facilitate racial reproduction – in everyday life, through the work of institutions, and across societies more broadly.
 Together these pieces clarify the dimensions, creativity, and depth of whites’ commitment to racial reproduction, findings that urge significant updates to how we conceptualize consciousness-raising in education and social movement organizing.
 More broadly, this research contributes to an emergent body of work in the sociology of ignorance.
 Indeed, my recent piece in Sociology Compass – “Advancing a Sociology of Ignorance in the Study of Racism and Racial Non-Knowing” brings together the nascent work on ignorance and precedents in scholarship on race and racism, to urge race-critical scholars take advantage of our unique positionto advance theory and methodology surrounding ignorance and the social‐cultural production of non‐knowledge as a broader area of social inquiry.

 Line 2: Cultural Affordances